sinaatalay/rendercv/docs/user_guide/index.md

     This file will contain all the content and design options of your CV.

--   A directory called `classic`, which contains the LaTeX source code of the default built-in theme, "classic".
+-   A directory called `classic`, which contains the $\LaTeX$ source code of the default built-in theme, "classic".

-    This directory contains the LaTeX source code of RenderCV's default built-in theme, `classic`.
+    This directory contains the $\LaTeX$ source code of RenderCV's default built-in theme, `classic`.
 You can update its contents to tweak the appearance of the output PDF file.

 -   A directory called `markdown`, which contains the Markdown source code the CV.